terminalfeed

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool fetches specific FRED economic indicators (Fed funds rate, CPI, unemployment, GDP growth) and distinguishes from sibling tf_premium_macro by specifying scope.
+Description clearly states 'Fetches latest FRED economic indicators' with specific indicators listed (Fed funds rate, CPI, etc.).
+It distinguishes from sibling tool tf_premium_macro by specifying scope.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.